You are now in the main content area

 Biography

-Dr. Rob Goodman is Assistant Professor in the Department of Politics and Public Administration and a member of the Yeates School of Graduate Studies at Toronto Metropolitan University.
+Rob Goodman is Associate Professor in the Department of Politics and Public Administration and a member of the Yeates School of Graduate Studies at Toronto Metropolitan University.
 He holds a PhD in Political Science from Columbia University, as well as an MA in Public Policy from George Washington University and a BA in English from Duke University.
-He was previously an Andrew W. Mellon Postdoctoral Researcher at McGill University, a Core Curriculum instructor and Heyman Center for the Humanities Fellow at Columbia University, and a Research Exchange Fellow at the University of Glasgow.
+He was previously a postdoctoral researcher at McGill University and a Core Curriculum instructor at Columbia University.
+His work has been shortlisted for the CB Macpherson Prize for best political theory book from the Canadian Political Science Association and the Shaughnessy Cohen Prize for Political Writing from the Writers' Trust of Canada.
+Before beginning his doctoral studies, he worked as speechwriter for US House Majority Leader Steny Hoyer and Senator Chris Dodd.

 Peer-reviewed articles

-• “Preaching to the Choir: Rhetoric and Identity in a Polarized Age” [with Samuel Bagg (Oxford)].
-Journal of Politics (forthcoming).
+• “Preaching to the Choir: Rhetoric and Identity in a Polarized Age” (with Samuel Bagg), Journal of Politics 84(1) (2022): 511-24.

-• "'I Tremble with My Whole Heart': Cicero on the Anxieties of Eloquence."
-European Journal of Political Theory (forthcoming).
+• “‘I Tremble with My Whole Heart’: Cicero on the Anxieties of Eloquence,” European Journal of Political Theory 20(4) (2021): 698-718.

 • "'The Low Principles of Jurisprudence': Legal Indeterminacy in Edmund Burke’s Impeachment of Warren Hastings."
 The Review of Politics 82:3 (Summer 2020): 1-25.